wp-plugins/top-authors/readme.txt

 = For Developers =

-Currently there are two filters you can use to control the options available in the widget.
+Currently there are three filters you can use to control the options available in the widget.

 * `ta/usable_roles` allows you to change the roles that can be selected.
 It should return an array of roles in the form of slug=>name
 * `ta/usable_opst_types` allows you to change the post_types that can be selected.
 It should return an array of post type objects
+* `ta/post_query` allows you to modify the arguments of the WP_Query which retrieves the posts that we look up the authors for.
+Modify the arguments if you want to force category-specific top authors on single post pages, or other similar uses

 == Screenshots ==